 SECTION A: DEFINITIVE MODULE RECORD.
-Proposed changes must be submitted via Faculty Quality Procedures for approval and issue of new module code.
+Proposed changes must be submitted via Faculty/AP Quality Procedures for approval and issue of new module code.

-MODULE CODE: PET R1006 MODULE TITLE: Developing Graduate Skills in Busines s CREDITS: 20 FHEQ L el: 4 JACS CODE: N100 PRE-REQUISITES: NONE CO-REQUIS SITES: NONE COMPENSATABLE: YES 5
+MODULE CODE: PETR1083 MODULE TITLE: Developing Graduate Skills in Business CREDITS: 20 FHEQ LEVEL: 4 HECOS CODE(S) [max 3]: 1000

+PRE-REQUISITES: N/A CO-REQUISITES: N/A COMPENSATABLE: Y

 The module seeks to encourage enthusiasm for life-long learning; and to facilitate productive reflection on previous learning experiences and future plans.
-The module is designed to enable students to demonstrate that they have all the qualities and transferable skills necessary to produce appropriate academic work and for future employment.
+The module is designed to enable students to demonstrate that they have all the qualities and transferable skills necessary to produce appropriate academic work and for future employment

-ELEMENTS OF ASSESSMENT [Use HESA KIS definitions]
+ELEMENTS OF ASSESSMENT - see Definitions of Elements and Components of Assessment

-WRITTEN EXAMINATION COURSEWORK PRACTICAL

-E1 (Examination) 0% C1 (Coursework) 75% P1 (Practical) 25%
+E1 C1 (Coursework) 100% P1 (Practical)

+(Examination)

-E2 (Clinical 0% A1 (Generic 0%
+E2 (Clinical A1 (Generic

-Examination) Assessment)
+Examination) assessment)

-T1 (Test) 0%
+T1 (Test) O1 (online open

+book

+assessment)

-SUBJECT ASSESSMENT PANEL Group to which module should be linked: Business, Health and Educations
+SUBJECT ASSESSMENT PANEL to which module should be linked: Business, Health and Educations

-- To engage students and improve their ability to work independently and as part of a team, using effective communication skills. - Develop a comprehensive portfolio and put together an action plan that supports their career development and practice. - Establish a strong knowledge and understanding of interviews and the exercises that may be encountered at an assessment centre. - To support students in developing as autonomous learners at HE level. - Students will engage with a range of career development opportunities and external speakers to learn about the everyday work environments in sectors recently entered by graduates from related programmes.
+- To engage students and improve their ability to work independently and as part of a team, using effective communication skills. - Develop a comprehensive portfolio and put together an action plan that supports their care development and practice. - stablish a strong knowledge and understanding of interviews and the exercises that may be encountered at an assessment centre. - To support students in developing as autonomous learners at HE level. - Students will engage with a range of career development opportunities and external speak to learn about the everyday work environments in sectors recently entered by graduates fr related programmes.